IoannisKyriazis/Spitaki-Application/README.md

 # Spitaki Application
 Search for rental houses or post your own.
 The application name is "Spitaki" and it will be soon available for Android OS and iOS.

-Members of this project: Ioannis Kyriazis, Panagiotis Papadopoulos, Apostolos Mamoulellis
+Members of this project: Ioannis Kyriazis, Panagiotis Papadopoulos

 Language: Greek (Ελληνικά)